 Working across difference

-- Equipped marginalized communities or individuals with leadership and peacebuilding skills (collaboration and conflict resolution)
+- Equipped marginalized communities or individuals with leadership, collaboration, and conflict resolution skills;

 Creating unique and broad-based institutional impact

-- Demonstrated ability to build groundbreaking and successful institutions and/or organizations that reflect inclusion, and a commitment to diversity, accountability and transparency
+- Demonstrated ability to build groundbreaking and successful organizations that reflect inclusion and a commitment to diversity, accountability, and transparency;

-- Established credibility among a diverse group of stakeholders
+- Established credibility among a diverse group of stakeholders; and/or

-The El-Hibri Peace Education Prize is implemented in partnership with Nonviolence International (NI), which manages an independent review process on behalf of the Foundation.
-Members of the El-Hibri Peace Education Prize Selection Committee include experts in community organizing and community building, as well as previous Prize Laureates.
-The selection process may include interviews with references familiar with the nominee’s unique contributions to building or institutionalizing inclusive communities.
+The El-Hibri Peace Education Prize is awarded based on a ranking of criteria from nominations received through the online form during the open application period.
+Members of the El-Hibri Peace Education Prize Selection Committee include experts in community organizing and community building.
+The selection process may include interviews with references familiar with the nominee’s unique contributions to building or advancing inclusive communities.

 Individuals may nominate themselves or others for this award.

-Award winners will be announced in the fall of 2016 and presented at the El-Hibri Foundation's annual awards ceremony.
+Award winners are announced in the fall and presented at the El-Hibri Foundation's annual Peace Awards Ceremony.

 Please direct any inquiries to firstname.lastname@example.org.